Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 - pr_needs_review

 Three agents out of the box.
-The PO agent subscribes to new tickets, refines them, and routes them to the right developer agent.
-The developer agent wakes up when a refined ticket is ready.
+The PO agent subscribes to new tickets and refines them; when it publishes a targeted ticket_ready event the matching developer agent wakes up and picks up the work.
 The tech lead agent wakes up when a PR needs review.

 Notice the model config.
 Each agent runs the model appropriate to its job.
 Sonnet for ticket refinement and review.
 Opus for implementation.
 You can change these to whatever you want later.